-- Master of Natural Resources – The MNR is a non-thesis degree and is offered online or as a combination of online and on-campus courses.
+- Master of Natural Resources – The MNR is a non-thesis degree (no research, courses only) and is offered online or as a combination of online and on-campus courses.

 Natural Resource Management is available for individuals with a baccalaureate degree who are interested in careers in the natural resources arena.
 This degree can be completed in 3-4 semesters depending upon coursework selected and requires a minimum of 30 semester hours of graduate courses.

 Professional Forester track is for individuals with baccalaureate degrees in fields other than forestry and those who are interested in becoming Registered Foresters in Alabama.
 This track is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 64 semester hours (34 hours of specified undergraduate course work plus 30 hours of graduate course work).

 The MNR Professional Forester degree program is accredited by the Society of American Foresters (SAF).
 SAF is the accrediting body recognized by the Council on Higher Education Accreditation as the accrediting agency for forestry education in the United States.
 Graduation from such SAF-accredited programs is required of all applicants for Registered Forester status in Alabama and several other states.